silvermind/local-api/README.md

 ## Changelog

 Version `1.4.5`
-- show message in console when chosen port is already in use - [Busy port catching](https://github.com/isaacloud/local-api/issues/4)
+- message shown in console when the chosen port is already in use - [Busy port catching](https://github.com/isaacloud/local-api/issues/4)
 - added option for turning off data generation - [Add option for turning data generation on or off](https://github.com/isaacloud/local-api/issues/33)
 - fixed request body parsing (when some error occurs - send error response)
 - fixed bug with json-schema **$ref** keyword - now you can use schema references